Signed in as:

 Empowering Families Against

-Parent-Child Trauma Coerced Attachment and Alienation represent a recurrent pattern of behaviours, whether intentional or unintentional, orchestrated by a parent or individual over time.
+Parent-Child Trauma, Coerced Attachment and Alienation represent a recurrent pattern of behaviours, whether intentional or unintentional, orchestrated by a parent or individual over time.
 The primary objective of these actions is to undermine or sever the relationship between the child and the other parent or other family member.
-Simulta
+Simult

 Demand legislative action!
 Parental alienating behaviours must be officially recognised in Australia, aligning with global standards.
 We call for robust legislation that not only acknowledges its presence but unequivocally prohibits it.
 Act now for change!